The Higher Degrees of MPhil and PhD

-- A thesis may be written in a language other than English with the approval of the Faculty Graduate School directorate.
+- A thesis may be written in a language other than English with the approval of the Faculty Programme Committee.
 When considering such a recommendation, the relevant Faculty or Accredited Institution committee will take into account the nature of the research and discipline.
 It will require assurances that there will be no problems in examining the thesis and that the subsequent published work will be accessible to subject specialists.

-- At the time of submission a thesis should include a signed declaration from the research student that the material presented for examination is his/her own work and has not been submitted for any other award (and, where relevant, how it relates to a group project).
+- Theses at the time of submission should be accompanied by a signed declaration from the student that the material presented for examination is his/her own work and has not been submitted for any other award (and, where relevant, how it relates to a group project).

-- Once a research student has given notice of intention to submit, appropriate examiners must be appointed and arrangements made for the examination.
-The examination, including the viva voce, should normally be completed within three months of submission.
+- Once a candidate has given notice of intention to submit, appropriate examiners must be appointed and arrangements made for the examination.
+The examination, including the oral, should be completed normally within three months of submission.
 See the Quality Handbook for information on nomination of external examiners and examiners' nomination form.

-- In order to ensure some externality and quality assurance of choices made and justifications provided, examiners' nomination forms should be approved at Faculty level by the Director of the Faculty Graduate School (or nominee).
+- In order to ensure some externality and quality assurance of choices made and justifications provided, examiners' nomination forms should be approved at Faculty level by the Dean or nominee(s).

-- It is the responsibility of the member of the supervisory team acting as co-ordinating supervisor to ensure that the arrangements for the examination are made, including any arrangements for research students with disability-related communication needs (see also paragraph 100 below).
+- It is the responsibility of the member of the supervisory team acting as co-ordinator to ensure that the arrangements for the examination are made, including any arrangements for students with disability-related communication needs (see also paragraph 89 below).

-- The research student will normally be examined by an external and an internal examiner; in exceptional circumstances, one additional external examiner may be appointed.
-Research students who are members of staff of the University of Southampton should have two external examiners and an internal examiner appointed.
-For this purpose, a member of staff is defined as stated in paragraph 2 of the University's Regulations for members of staff in Candidature of the degree of Doctor of Philosophy.
-No member of the supervisory team may be appointed as an internal examiner; nor may they take part in the judgement of the thesis under consideration in any other way.
-In addition, other researchers who have had any co-authoring or collaborative involvement in the research student's work, or whose own work is the focus of the research project such that there would be a conflict of interest or potential lack of objectivity, may not be appointed as internal or external examiners.
-Members of staff who have had pastoral involvement with the research student such that objectivity would potentially be affected may also not be appointed to the examining team.
-One examiner, either the internal or the external, may be drawn from the confirmation panel or committee (e.g. an internal member of staff who acted in the role of independent 'assessor' or an external 'assessor' if used) provided that he/she has had no further material contact with the research project since the confirmation, and that the other examiner is entirely new to the project.
+- The candidate will be examined normally by an external and an internal examiner; in exceptional circumstances, one additional external examiner may be appointed.
+Members of the supervisory team, and other researchers, who have had a substantial involvement in the student's work such that there would be a conflict of interest or potential lack of objectivity, may not be appointed as internal examiners.
+One examiner, either the internal or the external, may be drawn from the upgrade panel/committee (eg: the internal member of staff who acted in the role of independent 'assessor' or an external 'assessor' if used) provided that he/she has had no further material contact with the research project since the upgrade, and that the other examiner is entirely new to the project.
 Examiners, both internal and external, should have sufficient experience and appropriate subject expertise to be able to examine effectively.
-They should also be sensitive to, and take into account in the examining process, individual research student differences and diversity.
-Collectively, the examiners should have acted as examiner for at least three doctoral examinations, and be familiar with examination practice and standards in the UK.
-As an example, if the external examiner possesses subject expertise but limited UK examining experience, this may be compensated for by a suitably UK-experienced internal examiner.
+They should also be sensitive to, and take into account in the examining process, individual student differences and diversity.
+Collectively, the examiners should have participated in at least three doctoral examinations.
+As an example, if the external examiner possesses subject expertise but limited examining experience, this may be compensated for by an experienced internal examiner.